 Do I need 10k followers to be a brand ambassador?

-How much can I earn as a beginner?
+How much can I earn as a beginner brand ambassador?

+A beginner brand ambassador's salary often starts with free products or small payments.
 Beginners typically start with free product or small commissions.
-Once you have a portfolio, you can charge $100-$300 per post.
+Once you have a portfolio and as your experience grows, you can charge $100-$300 per post.
 Monthly retainers for micro-influencers often range from $1,000 to $3,000.

 What is a Media Kit?